Wolf of the Battlefield: Commando 3: Gameplay

-Development
+Wolf of the Battlefield: Commando 3 is a run and gun video game reminiscent of its predecessors but in a 3D perspective.

 Reception

 The game received "average" reviews on both platforms according to the review aggregation website Metacritic.
 TeamXbox said, "Commando 3 definitely has its appeal, but a lot more could have been done to extend the gameplay or just make it feel more varied."
 Official Xbox Magazine said, "This three-player scrolling shooter has that old-school, spray-and-slay mojo that your inner rageaholic craves."